 So, let’s dive right into it and discuss five tips for successful channel management.

 A good channel management strategy needs solid research.
 You need to be aware of what your competitors are doing and the new trends in the market.
 There are always new players arriving who can disrupt the market channels.

 Starbucks is the most successful coffeehouse chain in the world.
+Starbucks uses research to add or subtract anything from its marketing channels from in-store product testing to customer feedback.
 Here’s an example of a brand that depends heavily on market research.
-From in-store product testing to customer feedback, Starbucks relies on market research to add or subtract anything from its marketing channels.

-Similarly, it would be best to identify which channel partners can be more beneficial for you.
+Similarly, it would be best to identify which channel partners can benefit you.
 What more can you do to make the most of your existing marketing channels?
 Which channels will you benefit from adding?

 Solid research will help you devise a clear roadmap to follow.
 It will provide a solid foundation for your channel management strategy.
 You will then know how many routes to market you need to reach your sales goals.

 Building Long-term Relationships with partners are vital for successful channel management.
 From the manufacturer’s point of view, the distributors are how the product reaches the consumers.